-- ω -regular languages.
+EXAMPLE 2.12.
+In Figure 3 we show three different types of automata over the alphabet $\Sigma = \{a, b\}$ recognising the language ω -regular languages.
 The class of ω -regular languages plays a central role in the theory of formal languages and verification.
-The significance of ω -regular languages is (partly) due to the robustness of its definition, as they admit multiple equivalent characterisations relating different areas of study. - ▶ Proposition 2.13 ([62, 64]).
-Let $L \subseteq \Sigma^{\omega}$ be a language of infinite words.
-The following properties are equivalent: - L can be recognised by a non-deterministic Büchi automaton.
+The significance of ω -regular languages is (partly) due to formal languages and verification.
+The significance of ω -regular languages is (partly) due to the robustness of its definition, as they admit multiple equivalent characterisations relating different areas of study.